The Princess Switch 3: Romancing the Star: Plot

 Meanwhile, Stacy receives word from the head of the orphanage that Fiona's hearing has been rescheduled to the same night as the heist.
-She decides to dress up like Fiona and appear in front of the committee, accompanied by Prince Edward as a character witness.
+She decides to dress up as Fiona and appear in front of the committee, accompanied by Prince Edward as a character witness.
 With Stacy impersonating a remorseful Fiona, the board decides on a commutation of sentence.

-Everyone regroups at the palace, but Fiona soon discovers that the bag she's carrying contains a decoy.
-Believing that Peter tricked them, Margaret and Stacy agree to reveal the truth to the Vatican while Fiona, Mindy, and Reggie plan to leave the county despite Margaret inviting them to stay for Christmas.
+Everyone regroups at the palace, but Fiona soon discovers that the bag she is carrying contains a decoy.
+Believing that Peter tricked them, Margaret and Stacy agree to reveal the truth to the Vatican.
+However, Fiona, Mindy, and Reggie plan to leave the county despite Margaret inviting them to stay for Christmas.

 Peter asks Fiona to meet him, and when she does he explains that he took the Star to get her attention.
 He asks her to speak with Bianca, who has traveled to Montenaro to make peace with her daughter.
 Fiona angrily refuses to forgive her and is about to leave when she realizes that doing so would be repeating the same mistake her mother made.
 She goes back and hugs Bianca, forgiving her.
 They then return the Star to Stacy and Margaret just in time.

 At the lighting of the festival's Christmas tree, Margaret reveals to Kevin that she gave the police evidence of Hunter's crimes.
 Fiona, despite finally being welcomed back into her cousin's family, is miserable about not having anyone to share the holiday with when Peter suddenly reappears despite their fight.
 They share a kiss as the Star of Peace lights up to celebrate the new year.